translate/translate/docs/commands/pofilter_tests.rst

 pofilter knows which type of accelerator it is looking for.
 The test will pick up accelerators that are missing and ones that shouldn't be there.

+This check alters its default behavior in Mozilla checker for some languages so it instead checks that accelerators are not present in translation.
+The purpose of this is to ensure that for languages where the accelerators shouldn't be used the accelerators are not present in the translations.
+This is common for Indic languages.

 .. _pofilter_tests#acronyms:

 acronyms